PaulPopat/sote/README.md

 The layout will accessed as `./src/layout.html`.
 This file should contain a tag called `BODY_CONTENT`, which will be replaced with the body content for the page being loaded.

 The error page will be listed as `{pages_dir}/_error.tpe`.
 This will be loaded instead of the page file if the page function returns a status above 399.
-The error page will have access to the data returned from the function, so try to provide good error information for the user.
-In the event of a 404, this page will be rendered with the data `{ error: "404" }`.
+Will have the data from the function or an `Error` object handed to it as props.
+The error page can have a `.js`.
+This file must have a get handler and will be passed the data that would go to the page as props.
+The error page can also have a `.page.js` file and a `.scss` file for custom styling.

 The app can be customised with various command line parameters.